plewis/plewis.github.io/phylogenetics/simulation.md

     srun --qos=mcbstudent --partition=mcbstudent --pty bash

-{% comment %}
+## Create a directory for this exercise

+First, create a directory to use for this lab and navigate into that directory:

+    mkdir simlab
+    cd simlab

-## Introduction
+## Template

-The development of models and algorithms of any kind requires testing to see how they perform.
-All models and algorithms make assumptions: they take the infinite complexity of nature and distill them into few components that the maker of the model/algorithm assumes are important.
-With models of DNA evolution and phylogenetic inference algorithms, **one important way of testing** the capability of a model/algorithm is by simulating DNA sequence data based on a known phylogeny, and seeing how the model/algorithm performs.
-If the model/algorithm allows for the recovery of the known or "true" phylogeny then we can rest assured that our model/algorithm is relatively accurate in its distillation of the complexity of the processes it attempts to capture.
-{% endcomment %}
+Here is a template with the questions asked below.
+Copy this into a text file and turn it in with your answers after the lab.

+    Can you explain why nearly every site shows evidence of substitution?
+    answer:

+    How many sites would you expect to look at before seeing one that shows evidence of substitution?
+    answer:

+    What substitution model will PAUP* use?
+    answer:

+    Did both optimality criteria get the tree correct most of the time?
+    answer:

+    Which optimality criterion performed best at recovering the true tree?
+    answer:

+    Which (parsimony or ML) appears to be statistically consistent?
+Why?
+    answer:

+    How did you modify your paupsimFZ.nex file in order to accomplish this?
+    answer:

+    Is ML statistically consistent when the model is violated in this way?
+Why?
+    answer:

+    Make all branches in the true tree long (e.g. 10).
+    What is the proportion of constant sites?
+    answer:

+    How many substitutions are simulated, on average, per site over the entire tree?
+    answer:

+    Make all branches in the true tree short (e.g. 0.001).
+    What is the proportion of constant sites?
+    answer:

+    How many substitutions are simulated, on average, per site over the entire tree?
+    answer:

+    Make all branches in the true tree 10 but add significant rate heterogeneity (gamma shape 0.01).
+What about the proportion of constant sites now?
+    answer:

+    How many substitutions are simulated, on average, per site over the entire tree?
+    answer:

+    To which of the previous 2 simulated data sets is this data set most similar in terms of the proportion of constant sites?
+    answer:

+    What fraction of sites are essentially invariable?
+    answer:

 ## Using Seq-Gen to simulate sequence data

 ### Compiling seq-gen

 There is no module for seq-gen on the Xanadu cluster, so you will need to download the source code and compile it yourself.
 In the [IQ-TREE lab](/iqtree/), you learned how to download and unpack an _executable_ file, but seq-gen is different in that what you will download is the _source code_ (written in the computing language C), which needs to be compiled into an executable file before it can be used.

-First, create a directory to use for this lab and navigate into that directory:

-    mkdir simlab
-    cd simlab

 Download the seq-gen source code from GitHub using the following curl command:

     curl -LO https://github.com/rambaut/Seq-Gen/archive/refs/tags/1.3.4.tar.gz